luyadev/luya.io/docs/guide/cms/blocks.md

 > The position of the block will start from lower to higher, means 1 will be at the top of the groups list in the administration and even higher will be more at the bottom.

 The folder will be created on import.
-Now blocks can belong to this folder, to do so override the `\luya\cms\base\BlockInterface::blockGroup` method of your block:
+Now blocks can belong to this folder, to do so override the <class name="luya\cms\base\BlockInterface" method="blockGroup"/> method of your block:

 ```php
 public function blockGroup()